• Skip to primary navigation

 Hair Clips & Hair Ties

-It can be hot, humid, and/or breezy at the beach, so you may want to put your hair up with a hair tie or hair clip.
-These adjustable scrunchies and snap hair ties from Black-owned SwirlyCurly are well-rated for various hair types, including thick, curly, natural hair.
+It can be hot, humid, and/or breezy at the beach, so you may want to put your hair up with a hair tie or a hair clip.
+These adjustable scrunchies and snap hair ties from Black-owned SwirlyCurly are highly rated for a variety of hair types, including thick, curly, and natural hair.

 Amika Supernova Moisture and Shine Cream

-If you have naturally curly or coily hair, you can prevent sun and saltwater damage by pre-treating your hair with Amika Supernova Moisture and Shine Cream.
+If you have naturally curly or coily hair, you can protect it from sun and saltwater damage by pre-treating your hair with Amika Supernova Moisture and Shine Cream.
 Then, pack it in your beach bag to reapply throughout the day to keep moisture locked into your hair.

 Hair Oil

-Applying hair oil protects your hair from the sun and salt water.
-It also works as a detangler and can add softness and shine.
+Applying hair oil protects your hair from the sun and saltwater.
+It also works as a detangler, while adding softness and shine.

 Waterproof Mascara

-I prefer to wear minimal makeup at the beach, but I can’t go anywhere without my go-to mascara, which conveniently comes in a waterproof version and compact travel size.
+I prefer to wear minimal makeup at the beach, but I can’t go anywhere without my favorite mascara.
+For beach days, I like compact travel-size Too Faced waterproof mascara.

 Aloe Vera Gel or After Sun Lotion

 As someone with fair skin, an aloe vera gel or an after-sun lotion is essential to have in my beach bag.
-SunBurnt After-Sun Gel hydrates and cools sunburned skin and helps reduce peeling and redness.
+SunBurnt After-Sun Gel hydrates and cools sunburned skin, helping to reduce peeling and redness.

 Other Beach Bag Essentials

-Lastly, here are some other items to add to your beach packing checklist!
+Lastly, here are a few more items to add to your beach packing checklist!

 Wet Bag

-A wet bag is essential if you plan to change out of your wet swimsuit before leaving the beach.
-Wet bags are lined with water-resistant fabric, so your damp swimsuit won’t get other items in your beach bag wet.
-Also, pack a wet bag in your suitcase for beach vacations in case your swimwear is still damp when you pack to fly home.
+A wet bag is lined with water-resistant fabric so your damp swimsuit won’t get other items in your beach bag wet.
+It’s an essential item to pack if you plan to change out of your damp swimsuit before heading back to your hotel or vacation rental.
+Also, I recommend packing a wet bag in your suitcase for beach vacations in case your swimwear is still damp when you pack to return home.

 Portable Air Pump